wp-plugins/flickrelink/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Oops...
+SSL peer verification was disabled in previous versions.
+So, it's now left enabled.

 = 1.0.1 =
 * Corrected detection of images without size code
 * Raised curl timeout from 5 sec. to 15 sec.